Arthur Toedtman Memorial Scholarship

 Aaron Blue

-My name is Aaron Blue and I am Junior at the University of Illinois at Urbana Champaign studying Integrative Biology Honors and Psychology with a minor in Chemistry.
-Here at school I have grown a lot more than I could have even realized.
+My name is Aaron Blue, and I am a Junior at the University of Illinois at Urbana Champaign studying Integrative Biology Honors and Psychology with a minor in Chemistry.
+Here at school, I have grown a lot more than I could have even realized.
 From meeting new friends, joining organizations, and actively pursuing a degree that I know I can use for the rest of my life, the advancement I have made personally is unfathomable.
 Personally, I think my favorite memory so far from school is taking an ice-skating class with my friends.
-I never thought that I could even stand up, but by the end of the class I was even able to do basic jumps!
+I never thought that I could even stand up, but by the end of the class, I was even able to do basic jumps!
 I am very excited to see what these next two years have in store for me and want to thank everyone involved in receiving IPCA’s Arthur Toedtman Memorial Scholarship Award.
 Here’s to a great schooling experience!

 Andrew Blue